aws/aws-cdk/packages/@aws-cdk/pipelines/README.md

 });
 ```

 If you specify multiple steps, they will execute in parallel by default.
-However,
+You can add dependencies between them
-you can manually add dependencies in two ways if you wish to specify an order.
-To add a dependency,you can call `step.addStepDependency()`:
+to if you wish to specify an order.
+To add a dependency, call `step.addStepDependency()`:

 ```ts
 const firstStep = new pipelines.ManualApprovalStep('B');